 - 18.1 Every notice of motion must be in writing and signed by the Councillor giving the notice and seconded in writing and signed by another Councillor.
-Every motion must be relevant to some matter in relation to which the Council has functions or which affects the area of the Council.
-The Provost will, if need be, give a ruling as to whether the motion is relevant and/ or competent. - 18.2 Every such notice must be delivered to the Chief Executive at his or her office not later than 12.00 noon on the day five clear days before the date of the next meeting of the Council, otherwise it will not appear on the agenda for such meeting.
+Every motion must be relevant to some matter in relation to which the Council has functions or which affects the area of the Council. - 18.2 Every such notice must be delivered to the Chief Executive at his or her office not later than 12.00 noon on the day five clear days before the date of the next meeting of the Council, otherwise it will not appear on the agenda for such meeting.
 The motion may be delivered by hand, post or email.
-(For example, if the Council meets

-- on Thursday, then any Motions for this meeting would require to be delivered to the Chief Executive at her/ his office by 12.00 noon on the Wednesday of the preceding week (5 clear days).) - 18.3 If any motion raises an issue affecting the operational policy or finances of the Council which has not been the subject of a report to the Cabinet, the motion may (if approved after discussion) be referred to the Cabinet for consideration. - 18.4 All motions considered valid by the Chief Executive and of which notice has been duly given will be included in the agenda for the next meeting in the order in which they were received by the Chief Executive, who will record both the date and time of receipt of the original notice. - 18.5 If more than one such motion, in the opinion of the Chief Executive, having consulted with the Provost, deals with the same subject matter, only the motion first lodged will be considered. - 18.6 If a motion, notice of which is specified in the agenda, is not moved either by the Councillor who has given the notice or by some other Councillor on his/ her behalf when it arises on the agenda, it will, unless postponed by leave of the meeting, be considered as abandoned and may not be moved without fresh notice. - 18.7 Notwithstanding Standing Order 18.2 above, the Provost may accept a notice of motion delivered to the Chief Executive not later than 12.00 noon on the day prior to the day of the meeting if the Provost is satisfied by reason of special circumstances that the motion should be considered as a matter of urgency.
+(For example, if the Council meets on Thursday, then any motions for this meeting would require to be delivered to the Chief Executive at her/ his office by 12.00 noon on the Wednesday of the preceding week (5 clear days).) - 18.3 If any motion raises an issue affecting the operational policy or finances of the Council which has not been the subject of a report to the Cabinet, the motion may (if approved after discussion) be referred to the Cabinet for consideration. - All motions considered valid by the Chief Executive in accordance with the terms of Standing Order 18.8 and of which notice has been duly given will be included in the agenda for the next meeting in the order in which they were received by the Chief Executive, who will record both the date and time of receipt of the original notice. - 18.5 If more than one such motion, in the opinion of the Chief Executive, having consulted with the Provost, deals with the same subject matter, only the motion first lodged will be considered. - 18.6 If a motion, notice of which is specified in the agenda, is not moved either by the Councillor who has given the notice or by some other Councillor on his/ her behalf when it arises on the agenda, it will, unless postponed by leave of the meeting, be considered as abandoned and may not be moved without fresh notice. - 18.7 Notwithstanding Standing Order 18.2 above, the Provost may accept a notice of motion delivered to the Chief Executive not later than 12.00 noon on the day prior to the day of the meeting if the Provost is satisfied by reason of special circumstances that the motion should be considered as a matter of urgency. - 18.8 A notice of motion or amendment shall not be deemed competent for inclusion or consideration on the Agenda if, in the opinion of the Monitoring Officer, the motion or amendment is: - Likely to be illegal, defamatory or in breach of Data Protection Principles; - Likely to give rise to a contravention by the Council of any enactment or rule of law or any code of practice made or approved by or under any enactment; - Contrary to Standing Orders; - The same or similar to a motion determined by Council in the previous 6 months; - Likely to incur expenditure, the source of which has not been identified;